Jimmie Davis: The election of 1959–1960

 When he became a candidate for a second term in 1959–60, Davis had been out of office for nearly a dozen years.
 In a later study of this election, three Louisiana State University political scientists described him by the following:

 Davis has all the external attributes of a "man of the people", but his serious political connections seem to be with the [parish-seat] elite and its allies, particularly the major industrial combinations of the state.
 He is in many respects a toned-down version of the old-style southern politician who could spellbound the mass of voters into supporting him regardless of the effects of his programs on their welfare. ...
 Davis creates the perfect image of a man to be trusted and one whose intense calm is calculated to bring rational balance into the political life of the state.

 Pledging to fight for continued segregation in public education in the wake of such court decisions as Brown v.
 Board of Education, Davis won the Democratic gubernatorial nomination over William M. Rainach and deLesseps Morrison.

 Davis ran second in the primary to Morrison, considered an anti-Long liberal by Louisiana standards.
 He defeated Morrison in the party runoff held on January 9, 1960.
 As African Americans (who had supported the Republican Party after the Civil War) were still largely disenfranchised in Louisiana, the Democratic primary was the only competitive race for office in the one-party state.

 It has been reported that had General Curtis LeMay turned down George C. Wallace's offer to be his candidate for vice president in 1968 on the American Independent Party ticket, that Wallace was ready to announce Davis as his selection for vice president.
 Other sources say Wallace's second choice was the former governor of Arkansas Orval Faubus.

 Second term (1960–1964)

 As part of his support of segregation, Davis initiated passage of state legislation to create the Louisiana State Sovereignty Commission, which operated from 1960 to 1967.
 It "espoused states rights, anti-communist and segregationist ideas, with a particular focus on maintaining the status quo in race relations.
 It was closely allied with the Louisiana Joint Legislative Committee on Un-American Activities."
 It was modeled after Mississippi's commission, established in 1956 to resist integration.
 Davis tapped Frank Voelker Jr., City Attorney of Lake Providence, to chair the newly established Commission.
 It was given unusual powers to investigate state citizens, and used its authority to exert economic pressure to suppress civil rights activists.
-Voelker left the commission in 1963 to run for governor but placed poorly in the primary; he withdrew and supported other candidates.
+Voelker left the commission in 1963 to run for governor; he withdrew and supported other candidates.